denilsonsa/denilsonsa.github.io/_posts/2018-07-11-what-do-i-expect-from-documentation.md

 tags: []
 ---

-Based on my experience looking/installing/running/modifying open-source projects at my own computer, and my experience working on code inside my employer, I came up with the following expectations for a README file for any project:
+Based on my experience looking/installing/running/modifying open-source projects at my own computer, and my experience working on code at my employer, I came up with the following expectations for a README file for any project:

 * **Project name**, obviously.